Cray-HPE/docs-csm/operations/network/customer_accessible_networks/CHN_BGP_control_plane_over_CMN.md

             - 10.92.100.0/24
     ```

-1. Edit the CHN peer addresses.
+1. Edit the CHN peer IP addresses.

-    - The peer addresses should be changed to a loopback address from each edge switch.
+    - The peer IP addresses should be changed to a loopback address from each edge switch.
       - These addresses are generated from CANU, however they can be changed depending on the site requirements.
-    - This address needs to be reachable from the CMN network on the Worker NCNs.
+    - This IP address needs to be reachable from the CMN network on the worker NCNs.

-    before
+    Before:

-    ```bash
+    ```yaml
         - peer-address: 10.103.11.194
             peer-asn: 65533
             my-asn: 65530